Christmas doesn't have to mean over-indulging and overspending. Use your Boundless shopping discounts to save on food, drink and presents

 This Irish cream is a classic Christmas drink.
 Serve with ice or treat yourself to a snifter in your coffee.

-Add some fizz to Christmas dinner with this lively Italian wine, which has fresh floral aromas and zingy lemon, pear and apple flavours.
-The 150cl bottles are available online, the 75cl size is in-store only.
+Add some fizz to Christmas dinner with this a magnum of this lively Italian wine, which has fresh floral aromas and zingy lemon, pear and apple flavours.

 Save yourself the effort of making your own mulled wine with this pre-mixed Winter Warmer version.
 It can be gently heated to bring out the flavours of cinnamon, clove spices and citrus fruits.